DETeam-GitHub/FastAgent_Docs/docs/en/index.md

-# Sorry, we are not ready with the English documentation yet!
+# Sorry, we are not ready with the English documentation yet

 You can choose to contribute yourself: